-"Higher race -well, I don't know," commented an irreverent Australian who saw the photograph some weeks later.
-"Looks to me like the very living portrait of what-d'-voucall-'em in Faust!"
+"Higher race-well, I don't know," commented an irreverent Australian who saw the photograph some weeks later.
+"Looks to me like the very living portrait of Mephistopheles in what-d'-you-call-em!"

-There certainly is a flavour of the arch-tempter about the mocking face of the image.
+There certainly is a flavour of the arch-tempter about the mocking face of the image. . .

-. . .
 Will some learned person kindly explain?

 The question of the poison used for native arrows is rather a vexed one in the islands.
-These weapons are very commonly carried, and opinion seems to agree on the point that a wound from one almost invariably causes death within ten days-generally about the ninth day.
-Most of the white people believe that the arrows are poisoned by being steeped for weeks in a decaying corpse.
-One or two of the missionaries, however, say that this is not the case, and that human bone's, mostly dugup after burial, are used for the points; death, in consequence, being caused by bloodpoisoning of the ordinary kind.
+They are very commonly carried, and opinion seems to agree on the point that a wound from one almost invariably causes death within ten days-generally about the ninth day.
+Most of the white people believe that these arrows are poisoned by being steeped for weeks in a decaying corpse.
+One or two of the missionaries, however, say that this is not the case, and that human bones, mostly dug up after burial, are used for the points; death, in consequence, being caused by blood-poisoning of an ordinary kind.

 I cannot say what the exact truth may be; possibly both statements are correct, as customs may differ in different places.
-I was fortunate enough myself, in Sou'-West Bay, to come upon a native carrying a bundle of poisoned arrows as used in that district, and, one of the mission boys being near, I asked him to interpret my wish to see the weapons.
-The man-who, as the photograph proves; was a singularly ugly-looking wretch, even for Malekula-unwrapped the arrows with a grin, and held them out to me to look at.
-They had long sharp points without barbs, covered so thickly with a brown gluey stuff that it was impossible to see of what they were really composed.
+I was fortunate enough myself. in Sou'-West Bay, to come upon a native carrying a bundle of poisoned arrows as used in that district. and, as one of the mission boys was near, I asked him to interpret my wish to see the arrows.
+The manwho, as the photograph proves, was a singularly uglylooking wretch, even for Malekula-unwrapped the arrows with a grin, and held them out to me to look They had long sharp points without barbs, covered so thickly with a brown gluey stuff that it was impossible to see of what the points were really composed.
 These arrows are always carried wrapped up in a neat little parcel of banana leaf, so as to prevent any accidental injury to the owner.
 The ordinary unpoisoned arrows have long iron points with a row of small barbs, and are carried without protection.